melisaaaaaaaaa-er/enable-logs-VMs-NSGs/README.md

 - Enable log collection for virtual machines (VMs) and network security groups (NSGs)
 - Analyze some logs on LAW using KQL queries.

+VMs do not need to be on for this lab.

 <img src ="https://raw.githubusercontent.com/melisaaaaaaaaa-er/enable-logs-VMs-NSGs-images/main/Log%20Analystics%20Workspace%20ingestion%20diagram.png"/>

 #